(Macao Special Administrative Region of the People's Republic of China)

 Intellectual Property law in Macao is mainly governed by the following legislation:

-– Industrial Property Act, enacted by Decree-Law 97/99/M of December 13, 1999, governing patents, utility models, topographies of semiconductors products, trademarks, designs and models, appellations of origin and geographical indications, names and signs of establishments, and industrial awards and prizes, which certain changes were made by Law No. 11/2001 of August 6, 2001.
+– Legal Regime of Industrial Property, enacted by Decree-Law 97/99/M of December 13, 1999, governing the protection of patents, utility models, topographies of semiconductors products, trademarks, designs and models, appellations of origin and geographical indications, names and signs of establishments, and industrial awards and prizes.
+The updated and consolidated version of the Legal Regime of Industrial Property incorporates all the amendments made by Article 18 of Law No. 11/2001 of August 6, 2001, on the Establishment of the Customs Services of the Macao SAR, which came into force on November 1, 2001.

-– Law No. 7/2003 of June 23, 2003, which establishes the general principles of foreign trade and the general principles of the system of importing, exporting and passing through the Macao Special Administrative Region of goods and other goods or products.
+– Law No. 7/2003 of June 23, 2003, on establishing the general principles of foreign trade and regulating the entry, the exit and transit of goods into, from and through the Macao Special Administrative Region.

-– Chief Executive Order 57/2005 of March 14, 2005, establishing the fees in connection with industrial property rights applications.
+– Chief Executive Dispatch No. 57/2005 of March 14, 2005, establishing the fees in connection with industrial property rights applications.

-– Chief Executive Order No. 174/2020 of August 31, 2020 (certain changes made by Chief Executive Order No. 69/2021), enabling the extension of Chinese patent or patent applications to Macao and designating the China National Intellectual Property Administration (CNIPA) as the designated entity to conduct the substantive examination of the patent applications filed in Macao.
-Whenever an applicant for a patent registration in Macao SAR requests that the report of the patent's examination be carried out by the mentioned entity, he must submit to the Macao Intellectual Property Office all the necessary documents written in the Chinese language or translated into the Chinese language.
+– Chief Executive Dispatch No. 174/2020 of August 31, 2020 (amended by Chief Executive Dispatch No. 69/2021), enabling the extension of Chinese patent or Chinese patent applications to Macao and designating the China National Intellectual Property Administration (CNIPA) as the designated entity to conduct the substantive examination of the patent applications filed in Macao.
+Moreover, the applicant of a patent application in Macao must submit to Macao Intellectual Property Office all the necessary documents written/translated in the Chinese language.

-– Chief Executive Order 68/2021 of May 4, 2021, on the procedure for the registration of licensing and collecting societies.
+– Chief Executive Dispatch No. 68/2021 of May 4, 2021, regulating the registration of collective management organizations for copyright and related rights.

 Note: the above-mentioned legislation deals with substantive issues, procedural aspects are contained in other, more general Statutes.
 For example, civil actions are governed by the Code of Civil Procedure, enacted by Decree-Law 55/99/M, of October 8, 1999, and criminal actions by the Code of Criminal Procedure, enacted by Decree-Law 48/96/M, of September 2, 1996.